feast-dev/feast-gcp-driver-ranking-tutorial/README.md

 ```

-5. Test model with local sqlite feature store
+5. Test your model with a local sqlite online store

 ```
 python predict.py
 ```

-6. Set up your production feature store with GCP
+6. Set up your production feature store with GCP (uses Google Firestore)

 Ensure that Google cloud has been configured
 ```